 She has completed significant residences such as a Georgian residence in Houston, a New Jersey estate in Horse Country, a Fifth Avenue Pied-a-terre, and a waterfront home in Sagaponack.
 Alyssa is known for layering her interiors with both traditional and modern elements and loves shopping the Art and Antique shows, seeking out up and coming artists, popping contemporary art within a traditional setting.
 She resides with her husband and young daughters in the city.

-Sarah Ramsey, a native from Richmond, Virginia graduated from Denison University with a BA in Studio Art and later received her Certificate in Fine and Decorative Arts from Christie’s Education in London.
+Sarah Ramsey, Design Partner, a native from Richmond, Virginia graduated from Denison University with a BA in Studio Art and later received her Certificate in Fine and Decorative Arts from Christie’s Education in London.
 Her career began in the auction world where she worked for a reputable group of auction houses from Florence, Italy to Washington DC.
 She eventually landed in New York where she worked for Sotheby’s in both Client Services and the Contemporary Art Department for several years before coming to Cullman & Kravis in 2004.

 Sarah has given way to many remarkable yet comfortable interiors around the country.
 Most noteworthy, she has completed projects in a landmarked building in New York’s theater district, a historic pre-war apartment and is currently working on a waterfront property in Palm Beach.
 Sarah lives in the city, and is an avid animal lover who fosters strays and volunteers weekly at the Animal Care & Control of NY.